leslieo2/LieGraph/README.md

 These outputs are ready to feed into downstream prompt-evaluation or offline analysis pipelines.

+## 🔗 Related Projects

+- [LangGraph Mastery Playbook](https://github.com/leslieo2/LangGraph-Mastery-Playbook): A six-stage LangGraph curriculum of runnable Python modules that takes you from foundational graph patterns to production-ready retrieval systems.

 ### Metrics Progress

 - Maintain a running ledger in [`docs/metrics-history.md`](docs/metrics-history.md) so prompt and strategy changes can be tracked against key metrics.